Solidarity is Global Institute/Jordan

 Ending violence and discrimination against women

-Women’s political participation and legal literacy
+Women’s political and economic participation and legal literacy

-Engaging men and boys in community activism
+Engaging men and boys in gender equality and civic action

 Partnership Highlights